hringbauer/BarrierInferPublic/README.md

 Also, in analysis.py, several helper methods are implemented, that are called from the other classes (for instance, binning of individual genotype data).

+## Data Availability
+The Scripts used for filtering the hybrid zone data can be found in the subfolder "./SNP Cleaning Scripts"

+The filtered Antirrhinum hybrid zone data used for inference (positions and genotypes) can be found in the folder "./DataHZ"